-Incoming Call Routing is not available under the Essentials Plan.
+Incoming Call Routing is not available under the Free and Essentials Plans.
 Please upgrade to a Standard or Enterprise Plan to use this feature.

 - Calls can be forwarded to anyone in the world, enabling geographically dispersed organizations to provide support seamlessly.